-When we started investigating a Korean-themed book to cover in May, the suggestion that came up over and over from many Korean-Americans and others was Bee-Bim Bop, by author Linda Sue Park and illustrator Ho Baek Lee, so we took heed.
-Bee-Bim Bop is an adorable, sing-songy book about cooking this favorite (at least one of my favorite) Korean dishes, bee-bim bop, which means mixed-up rice in Korean.
-The book was also chosen in 2009 by the public libraries of New York as one of the top 20 favorite stories to read aloud and I can see why.
+Bee-Bim Bop, by author Linda Sue Park and illustrator Ho Baek Lee, is an adorable, sing-songy book about cooking this favorite (at least one of my favorite) Korean dishes, bee-bim bop, which means mixed-up rice in Korean.
+It’s no surprise the book was chosen in 2009 by the public libraries of New York as one of the top 20 favorite stories to read aloud because of it’s catchy rhythm.

-The book begins with a trip to the grocery store, after which mother and daughter return home to cook.
-The book introduces us, through rhyme, to the ingredients that go into making bee-bim bop and shows a little girl helping her mom in the kitchen including cleaning up her spilled water and setting the table; books that demonstrate helping and working together are always a plus in my mind.
+Beginning with a trip to the grocery store, mother and daughter then return home to cook.
+Through rhyme, the book introduces us to the ingredients that go into making bee-bim bop and shows a little girl helping her mom in the kitchen including cleaning up her spilled water and setting the table; books that demonstrate helping and working together are always a plus for me.

 The main verse woven throughout (with a few variations):